 To help promote nighttime sleep for your baby you’re going to need to combat the four primary things that are leading to nighttime wake-ups.

 Those four things are waking during the sleep cycle, circadian rhythm, sensory needs, and caloric needs.

-By combating those four things I had my first two children sleeping at least five consecutive hours at night by 2 weeks old and I had my third child sleeping consistently at least 8 consecutive hours by 4 weeks old.
+By combating those four things I had my first two children sleeping at least five consecutive hours at night by 2 weeks old and I had my third child sleeping 8 consecutive hours by 4 weeks old.
 These results are not guaranteed, but I can confirm they’ve have worked for me three times!